What is a remittance?

 How do I know what income or gains I have remitted?

-It may not always be easy to tell what income or gains you have remitted, especially if you put more than one type of income or gain into an account – a 'mixed fund'.
+It may not always be easy to tell what income or gains you have remitted, especially if you put more than one type of income or gain into an account.
+An account which contains more than one type of income or gain, including one which contains income from more than one tax year is called a 'mixed fund'.

 For example, if Robert from Romania (in the example above) paid his UK money into the same bank account as his Romanian rental income, and then remitted money from this account to the UK, Robert would have to follow complex rules to help him decide whether the remitted money was the Romanian rental income or the UK money.